 First, some back story:

 When I was really young, we had this tape featuring an Egyptian lady named Maha Abu Ouf.
-It was aimed at little kids, and it basically consisted of her alternating between reading the viewers a story (often a classic Arabic fable) followed by a song.
-The songs were about a myriad of topics, from going to a party, to learning to count to 10, to a song about a hyperbolic clown, to another about pantomiming.
+It was aimed at little kids, and it basically consisted of her reading the viewers a story (often a classic Arabic fable), followed by a song.
+The songs were about a myriad of topics: going to a party, learning to count to 10, an ode to a clown given to hyperbolic stories, and even pantomime.
 (Can’t say she didn’t cover quite a bit of ground).
 Some of the songs were set to familiar rhythms, like “This Old Man” and “Witch Doctor”.

 Maha often dressed as a clown named Boo-Boo in the music videos, who was sometimes a character in her songs.
 What’s funny is that when I dug the songs up, I realized that her Boo-Boo persona is probably the only ‘traditional’ clown I ever took any liking to, and still do.
 (I’ve liked the Joker for years, but he doesn’t count).